mattlee821/000_thesis/README.md

 after adjustment for age, sex, education, smoking status, alcohol consumption, diet, and physical activity.
-In addition, not only did effects persist across multiple time points (\~9, \~18, \~24, \~50 years old), but the effect size tended to increase with age.
+In addition, not only did effects persist across multiple time points (\~9, \~18, \~24, \~50 years old), but the effect size tended to increase with age. <br>

 Observational studies are limited by the potential for unmeasured confounding and reverse causation.
 In two independent datasets, Mendelian randomization (MR), which can overcome limitations in